Return to story

 suffering.
 Sucre is not on the international tourist circuit,

 except perhaps for dinosaur fans, but it deserves to be.
-(As well
+As

 one of the largest areas of fossilized dinosaur tracks in the world,